 Introduction to Buffalo

-Buffalo, New York is the state’s second largest city with a population of 280,000.
+Buffalo, New York is the state’s second largest city.
 Buffalo has a lot to offer as a city in the way of arts, culture, nightlife.
 Championship sports teams, famous art collections, and museum exhibits make it a place that is rich in culture.
-Buffalo’s economy is getting a boost from its newly designed award-winning airport and a new plan for its public schools.
+Buffalo’s economy was boosted by its award-winning airport.
 The University at Buffalo offers many degree programs and has a larger pharmacy technician training program than other universities in the area.
 The city is located on the Niagara River, the river that connects Lake Erie and Lake Ontario.
 The area was first settled by European Americans in the late 18th century, and growth was spurred when it became the western terminus for the Erie Canal.
 During the 20th century, it became an industrial center until it was bypassed by the Saint Lawrence Seaway.
-USA Today named Buffalo the "friendliest city" in the nation in 2001.

 Buffalo’s history is richly expressed through its arts and culture.
 It has become a regional center for many different types of performing arts.
 The Buffalo Philharmonic Orchestra performs in the city regularly.
 Dramatic presentations can be seen at the Studio Arena Theatre, Shea’s Performing Arts Center, the Kavinosky Theatre, the Irish Classical Theatre, the Alleyway Theatre, and the Ujima Theatre.
 Dance and music organizations include the Buffalo United Artists, Pick of the Crop Dance, Amherst Saxophone Quartet, and the Buffalo Choral Arts Society.
 The city is home to a variety of museums and galleries, including the Albright-Knox Art Gallery, the Buffalo and Erie County Historical Society, the Buffalo Museum of Science, the Big Orbit Gallery, and the Pierce Arrow Museum.
 Festivals such as the Buffalo Niagara Guitar Festival, the Hellenic Festival, and the Taste of Buffalo provide opportunities for family fun.